 Your metabolism is not the only body process in decline as you age.
 Muscle loss is another cause of middle-aged weight gain.
 This is common and can make weight loss challenging if you don’t feel strong enough to get moving.

 Did you know that your muscles account for nearly 40 percent of your total body mass?
 But aging can reduce that number significantly.
 The muscle loss can be attributed to hormone changes, not staying active as you age, and other health issues.

 Exercise may be the last thing on your mind after work, kids, family, and your favorite Netflix series.
 It’s normal.
 We all slow down as we age, and exercise routines often become non-existent.

 Another issue is that it takes middle-aged women more time to reach the calorie fat burn needed.
-The 20 minute workouts you did when you where 20 simply won’t do anymore.
+The 20-minute workouts you did when you were 20 simply won’t do anymore.

 Stress Causes Middle-Aged Weight Gain in Women

-If you exercise and eat healthy, but can’t seem to shed your middle-aged weight gain, stress may be the cause.
+If you exercise and eat healthily, but can’t seem to shed your middle-aged weight gain, stress may be the cause.
 Chronic stress has been associated with weight gain in women in multiple studies.

 A rise in cortisol levels in your blood caused by stress can trigger weight gain specifically around the abdomen.
 This of course can lead to a number of health and wellness issues like obesity, diabetes, depression, anxiety, etc.